finos/FDC3/docs/agent-bridging/spec.md

 :::info

-Although this specification defines a particular [connection](#connection) type (based on websockets), it has been divided into parts so that the protocol definitions might be reused to implement a bridge over an alternative connection.
+Although this specification defines a particular [connection](#connection) type (based on a websocket server), it has been divided into parts so that the protocol definitions might be reused to implement a bridge over an alternative connection.

 :::

-### API Bridging Compliance
+### Agent Bridging Compliance

-API Bridging is introduced in FDC3 2.1 as an [@experimental](../fdc3-compliance#experimental-features) feature of the FDC3 Standard, included to enable implementation by and feedback from the FDC3 community.
+Agent Bridging is introduced in FDC3 2.1 as an [@experimental](../fdc3-compliance#experimental-features) feature of the FDC3 Standard, included to enable implementation by and feedback from the FDC3 community.
 As such, it is currently optional for the purposes of compliance and is exempted from the normal versioning and deprecation polices in order to facilitate any refinement needed.

 ## Connection